 So while Prague still looks like Old Europe, to all outward appearances the place feels new and rebellious, like Detroit in the 1970s — an unassuming city with an undercurrent of underground edge.

 Regrettably, that “edge” manifested itself as graffiti more often than I would’ve liked to see.
 Though it wasn’t widespread or rampant by any means, the graffiti was still disappointing because the city itself was so beautiful and clean otherwise.
 The only other disappointment was the number of strip club billboards along the main highway into Prague that made the outskirts feel like the middle of Florida.
 Luckily, that was the only similarity.

 Prague is just the right size city.

 To the casual observer, Prague looks surprisingly huge — bigger than Budapest, and way bigger than Vienna — yet it only has a population of 1.2 million people.
-That’s far smaller than NYC and a bit bigger than San Francisco (yet its still only a rounding error for a mega-city like Cairo who’s population is “20-25” million).
+That’s far smaller than NYC and a bit bigger than San Francisco (yet it’s still only a rounding error for a megacity like Cairo, whose population is “20-25” million).
 Frankly, I was expecting the city to be smaller and more quaint.

 But the reason for Prague’s apparent hugeness could just be that the city’s hills let you see everything all at once — driving into the city, we saw the whole place laid out in front of us.
 Buildings sprawled forever in all directions, highways rose four stories off the ground, and rich foliage filled in everything in between.
 It’s like you’re seeing the whole city at an IMAX theater (which, in hindsight, would’ve saved us a boatload of money).